rlauer6/make-cpan-dist/README.md

 * to use a different module dependency checker than the default (`/usr/lib/rpm/perl.req`) set the `resolver` option under the `dependencies` section.
-A value of `scandeps` will use `scandeps.pl` or set the name of a bash script or whatever that will simply output a list of Perl module names.
+A value of `scandeps` will use `scandeps.pl` or set the name of an executable that will simply output a list of Perl module names.

    ```